jgraving/jgraving.github.io/_pages/about.md

   - /about
 ---

-Hi, I’m Jake 👋 — I'm currently a Research Scientist at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/), where I work at the intersection of AI and behavioral science.
+Hi, I’m Jake 👋 — I’m currently a Research Scientist at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/), where I work at the intersections of AI, data science, and animal behavior.

 I build interpretable and scalable machine learning tools — often grounded in modern AI and deep learning — to study animal behavior across both lab and field settings.
 I develop methods that draw from computer vision, probabilistic programming, self-supervised learning, and Bayesian causal inference, with the goal of measuring and making sense of behavioral data.